Some operating systems might not have local DNS, resulting in the inability to access the system using the name (

 Install Npcap in WinPcap API-compatible mode during the installation.

-After installation completed open command line and go to NMAP folder:
+After installation is complete, open command line and go to NMAP folder:

 cd "C:\Program Files (x86)\Nmap"